 Things To Do On Reynisfjara Beach:

 Reynisfjara is a world-famous black-sand beach found on the South Coast of Iceland, just beside the small fishing village of Vík í Mýrdal.
+Also see my guide on the best black sand beaches in Iceland.
 This is the quieter side of Vik as you only have a couple of hostels and people mainly come here for the black sand beach.
 There is a restaurant on site with a small shop and some toilets should you need them.

 Right on the beach, you will find the enormous basalt stacks, roaring Atlantic waves and stunning panoramas, Reynisfjara is widely considered to be one of the most beautiful beaches in the world.
 Make no mistake as beautiful and inviting the beautiful waves on this volcanic beach are, they are also dangerous with rip tides.
 There have been a few tourists dying and being swept away by the tide.